-Destinations: Modulation destinations are almost the same for all matrices, with the only difference being Reso as a destination for LFO2, Velocity and Note (Keytracking) instead of Cutoff.
+Destinations: Modulation destinations are almost the same for both matrices, with the only difference being Reso in the second matrix instead of Cutoff.
 This is because LFO2 already has a hard-wired modulation for the filter cutoff (see 'Filter' section - previously in this same chapter), so having it also on the matrix would be a duplicate.